Natalnet/ncovid-ml-modules/README.md

 # NCovid ML Modules
 NCovid ML Modules is a standalone library for machine learning applications, compatible with receiving requests as web-point.

-> The NCovid-ml-modules design goal is improving formatting and facilitating is
-> to make ml pipelines readable and optimized.
-The idea is that a time-series dataframe
-> or a table data should be preprocessed and submitted to the use of
-> many applications to data regression problems.
+> The NCovid-ml-modules design goal is improving formatting and facilitating to make machine learning pipelines readable and optimized.
+The main idea is to optimize the time-series data manipulation by preprocessed workflow and submit to the use of many applications to data regression problems.
+The library is based on OOP and multiple goals could be done such as preprocess data, models grid search, and evaluation.

 ## Tech
 NCovid ML Modules uses a number of open source projects to work properly: